 What to do after receiving an inheritance

 Depending on your goals and what type of asset you inherited, your options may vary.
 For example, if cash or stock was put in a trust for your benefit, the deceased may have stipulated the timing of distributions.
 As there are an unlimited of possible situations in this regard, keep in mind that your inheritance may not have the same options as a cash inheritance or assets that can be easily liquidated for cash.
 To discuss what to do with your inheritance, please contact us directly.

 Inheriting a home or other personal property

 Before letting emotions drive the strategy, try to take a more objective look at the situation and assess your means and the impact it may have on your other goals.
 Keep in mind the intent of your loved one also.
 They probably did not wish to cause you stress with this gesture, delay your retirement, or raid Junior’s college fund.

 Inheriting an IRA or retirement account

 Inheriting cash or stocks in a brokerage account or trust fund

 Inheriting cash or another liquid investment like a brokerage account outright (e.g. not in trust) can provide a lot of flexibility for a beneficiary, including potentially significant tax benefits.
 Although the windfall may not be enough to fully fund all of your goals, it could be a jumpstart to make reaching them possible.

-First, there’s a frequent temptation to spend the proceeds on a new home or other personal property instead of saving and investing for larger financial goals.
-Second, individuals may also become nostalgic about certain inherited securities, typically single stocks, and reluctant to sell them.
+There may be a temptation to spend an inheritance on a new home or lifestyle expenses instead of saving and investing for larger financial goals.
+If you’ve inherited single stocks, you may feel nostalgic about certain inherited securities and reluctant to sell them.
 Single stocks carry a much greater investment risk than a diversified portfolio would, so balancing risk tolerance with your emotions and overall investment management strategy is important.